-When we take a brisk walk, run a few miles or even take a few laps around the pool, we immediately feel what movement does for us.
+When we take a brisk walk, run a few miles, or even take a few laps around the pool, we immediately feel what movement does for us.

 Muslim women especially face pressure to balance their work, family, and spiritual needs.
 Even women who are not employed still have their plates full with very little time for themselves.

-But what if there was a secret ingredient that could help us in all aspects of our life, most importantly our worship and having the mental clarity and energy to increase our spirituality?
+But what if there was a secret ingredient that could help us in all aspects of our life, most importantly in our worship and having the mental clarity and energy to increase our spirituality?

 These women know the secret…

 Fitness trainer Uns on her @Unskfit Instagram page says,

 “For me exercise is more for my mental health.
 By improving your mental health, you start to realize things and deeply reflect on them.

 I often find myself asking: “Who created this?
 How did this thing come to exist?”